Air leakage services - frequently asked questions

 Part L 2010 and 2013 increases the amount of testing required to 3 tests or 50% of each dwelling type, whichever is less.
 The criteria for defining similar dwelling types has also expanded such that there are now likely to be more tests required per development than was the case under Part L 2006.

 Please note: Under Part L 2010 and 2013, plots that are not tested attract a penalty of +2.0 m3/(m2.h)@ 50 Pa in the as-built SAP, so if the target is 10 m3(h.m2)@ 50 Pa, a result of 8m3 /( h.m2) @ 50 Pa or better is needed from the tested plots to allow those units not tested to pass.

 For the 2006 Regulations the Building Control body usually makes the selection in consultation with the client to ensure testing is front loaded to identify any possible issues early.

-For the 2010 Regulations the test regime / similar dwelling type groups are determined by the testing organisation in collaboration with the Building Control body.
+For the 2010 and 2013 Regulations the test regime / similar dwelling type groups are determined by the testing organisation in collaboration with the Building Control body.
 Plots are chosen in line with the ADL requirement of 50% testing to be carried out within the first 25% of each dwelling type.
 What determines a similar dwelling type is defined in detail in the regulations.